DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial3.md

 ### Q9.
 Discuss the concept of information asymmetry

 Information asymmetry occurs when one party has more or better information than the other.
 This can lead to market inefficiencies as the party with more information can exploit their knowledge to gain an unfair advantage.
 For example, insider trading, where trades are made based on non-public material information, directly challenges market efficiency.

 > - trade on information before it is available to the public

-### Q10
+### Q10 *What role does irrational behavior play in challenging the Efficient Market Hypothesis?

 Irrational behavior, as explained by behavioral finance, suggests that investors often behave irrationally, driven by cognitive biases rather than by objective information.
 This challenges the EMH as it contradicts the assumption of *investor rationality*.
 Examples of irrational behavior include overconfidence, anchoring, and herd behavior

+### 11. *What is meant by “behavioral finance”?
+How does it challenge traditional views on market efficiency?
+Behavioral finance combines cognitive psychological theory with conventional economics and finance.
+It challenges the traditional views on market efficiency by introducing concepts of cognitive biases that can lead to irrational financial decisions, thus, market inefficiencies.

 ### Q12
 Market manipulation distorts prices and creates false trading volumes, undermining the